Planted aquariums are not just a past-time for many, it is an integral part of their lifestyle.

-The Black-Brush algae thrive when there is not enough water circulation with low or fluctuating CO2 levels.
+1. The Black-Brush algae thrive when there is not enough water circulation with low or fluctuating CO2 levels.
 They form clumps or patches of black tufts on plants, wood or other accessories in the aquarium.

 These spread due to low nutrient levels, ammonia spikes and low carbon dioxide levels.
 Manually scrubbing and twisting around with a toothbrush removes them while stocking the aquarium with Amano shrimps, Rosy Barbs and Mollies will help reduce their growth.
 Amano shrimps are especially known for their cleaning properties.

-Diatoms and Brown algae causes brown patches on the glass, plants and other substrates.
+2. Diatoms and Brown algae causes brown patches on the glass, plants and other substrates.

 They flourish when there is an excess of silicates and ammonia, especially in newly set up tanks.
 Vacuum out or wipe the surfaces to remove them manually.
 These usually disappear as the tank matures.

-Cladophora and Blanket weedare branching, green filamentous algae that sometimes acquire a rough, gritty texture.
+3. Cladophora and Blanket weedare branching, green filamentous algae that sometimes acquire a rough, gritty texture.